 Chemical pollution is the most common type of water pollution.
 Chemicals can penetrate both underground and surface water.
 As chemicals are an integral component of the agricultural industry, much of water chemical pollution comes from the pesticides and fungicides used in farming.
 Metals and solvents from industrial sites are also contributors.

 How to Prevent Water Pollution?

 We are facing a real water crisis.
-However, we can solve this by consuming more sustainably, promoting clean energies, optimizing production processes, and using water appropriately.
-Here at Faircado, we have a list of practical solutions to help prevent or reduce water pollution:
+However, we can solve this by consuming more sustainably, using clean sources of energy, optimizing production processes, and using water appropriately.
+Here at faircado, we have a list of practical solutions to help prevent or reduce water pollution:

-- Reuse Items: Whenever you buy something that is not recyclable, such as plastic, reuse it as many times as possible.
-Doing so reduces your consumption and it also means that fewer of these products will end up in the world’s water supplies.
-If there is more than one option for a particular item, try to pick the one that is easily recyclable.
+Whenever you buy something that is not recyclable, such as plastic, reuse it as many times as possible.
+Doing so reduces your consumption and means that fewer of these products will end up in the world’s water supplies.
+If there is more than one option for a particular item, try to pick one that is easily recyclable.
 For example, choose glass bottles over plastic ones as they are much better for the environment.

 For further reading, “How to Improve Your Home’s Sustainability?” gives you some ideas on how you can make your home more sustainable and save you lots of money on your next energy bill.